-The Supreme Court elaborated on the fighting-words doctrine in Terminiello v.
-Chicago (1949), in which the Court overturned on First Amendment grounds a disorderly conduct conviction against a suspended Catholic priest for making inflammatory public comments.
-The Court narrowed the fighting-words doctrine to speech that would “produce a clear and present danger of a serious intolerable evil that rises above mere inconvenience or annoyance.”
-In this ruling, the Court added context, along with attention to the content of the speech, to determine when the words uttered fall into constitutional protection or government limitation.
-In this photo, Rev. Arthur Terminiello, assistant pastor of St. Stephen's Catholic Church, reads dispatch at Pensacola, Fla., May 16, 1949 of U.S. Supreme Court's ruling which cleared him of disorderly conduct charges growing out of a speech delivered in February, 1946.
+The Supreme Court elaborated on the fighting words doctrine in Terminiello v.
+Chicago (1949), in which the Court overturned on First Amendment grounds a disorderly conduct conviction against a suspended Catholic priest, Rev. Arthur Terminiello, for making inflammatory public comments.
+The Court narrowed the fighting words doctrine to speech that would “produce a clear and present danger of a serious intolerable evil that rises above mere inconvenience or annoyance.”
+In this photo, Terminiello reads a dispatch at Pensacola, Fla., May 16, 1949 of the Supreme Court ruling in his favor.
 (AP Photo, used with permission from the Associated Press)

 The fighting words doctrine allows government to limit speech when it is likely to incite immediate violence or retaliation by the recipients of the words.
 Although this doctrine remains a notable exception to speech protected by the First Amendment, the Supreme Court has limited the scope of this doctrine when governments seek to restrict free speech.